Remote communication

 Product demos

-Businesses launching a new product or service will often hold a virtual event to generate buzz and interest.
-These events might include a keynote presentation, panel discussion, and Q&A with the product team.
+Businesses launching a new product or service often hold an online event to generate buzz and interest.
+These product demos might include a keynote presentation, panel discussion, and Q&A with the product team.

 Workshops

-Virtual workshops provide an intimate, hands-on learning experience that’s led by an expert instructor.
+Virtual workshops provide a hands-on learning experience led by an expert instructor.
 Hackathons, coding boot camps, and cooking classes are all examples of workshops.
 These are ideal for business professionals, students, hobbyists, and DIYers who want to learn new skills.

 Attending a cooking workshop on virtual event platforms